-11 While it is possible that psychopaths with extroverted personal charisma and charm are more willing to share their stories than non-psychopaths (e.g., Babiak et al. 2010; Boddy 2011; Hare 1993), we do not believe our results are contaminated because of the difficulty, along with a considerable amount of time and effort, we experienced in convincing the 13 fraud perpetrators to participate in our study.
+&lt;sup>11 While it is possible that psychopaths with extroverted personal charisma and charm are more willing to share their stories than non-psychopaths (e.g., Babiak et al. 2010; Boddy 2011; Hare 1993), we do not believe our results are contaminated because of the difficulty,

-ended questions:12 (1) "If you were to write your own biography, what kinds of things would you like to talk about?", (2) "How did you start working at (the company of interest)?", and (3) "Going back (to the company of interest), could you take a minute to think and tell us about the first time you remember 'crossing the line'?"
+&lt;sup>12 During the first interview, the participant was sensitive to the word "fraud," showing a state of extreme discomfort and unwillingness to utter the word.
+Based on this reaction, we modified the questionnaire by replacing the word 'fraud' with 'crossing the line.'
+Observing how sensitive participants were during the interviews, we took extra care to not antagonize them and make them feel comfortable about sharing their experience in accounting fraud.
+The revised interview questionnaire was used for the subsequent twelve interviews.
+The narratives of your own biography, what kinds of things would you like to talk about?", (2) "How did you start working at (the company of interest)?", and (3) "Going back (to the company of interest), could you take a minute to think and tell us about the first time you remember 'crossing the line'?"
 The first two questions helped us get to know the interviewee and put him at ease.
 The third question was framed broadly so that our interviewees could share their narratives "with as little [constraint and] disruption as possible" (Power and Gendron 2015, p.
 156).
-The open-ended interviews of our participating executives were lengthy and unrestricted, ranging from 110 minutes to 195 minutes, in contrast to the access limitations and semi-structured interviews of Free and Murphy (2015).
+The open-ended interviews of our participating executives were lengthy and unrestricted, ranging from 110 to 195 min, in contrast to the access limitations and semi-structured interviews of Free and Murphy (2015).
 Our in-depth interviews enabled us to collect an extensive amount of data illuminating how participating executives were drawn into financial statement fraud.

-All interviews took place between 2011 and 2016 and were conducted face-to-face in places as private and secluded as possible (Adler and Adler 2002), except for one individual who requested a phone interview.13 The interviews were recorded and professionally transcribed.
-In general, one member of our author team made the original inquiries, while a second author took detailed notes of responses.14 Each participant had the opportunity to verify the accuracy of the transcript and add information or modifications.
-Subsequently, each participant read our
+All interviews took place between 2011 and 2016 and were conducted face-to-face in places as private and secluded as possible (Adler and Adler 2002), except for one individual who requested a phone interview.
+The interviews were recorded and professionally transcribed.
+In general, one member of our author team made the original inquiries, while a second author took detailed notes of responses.
+Each participant had the opportunity to verify the accuracy of the transcript and add information or modifications.
+Subsequently, each participant read our preliminary findings and had the opportunity to make further comments.
+Finally, we sent a draft of the study to every participant so that they could see how their account of crossing the line was represented in the context of our analysis, letting us know of any concerns including those related to confidentiality.